ARMmbed/mbed-os-5-docs/docs/reference/configuration/Platform.md

     Defined by: library:platform
     Macro name: MBED_CONF_PLATFORM_STDIO_FLUSH_AT_EXIT
     Value: 1 (set by library:platform)
+Name: platform.stdio-minimal-console-only
+    Description: (Ignores stdio-buffered-serial) Creates a console for basic unbuffered I/O operations.
+Enable if your application does not require file handles to access the serial interface.
+The POSIX `fsync` function will always an error.
+    Defined by: library:platform
+    No value set
 Name: platform.sys-stats-enabled
     Description: Set to 1 to enable system stats.
 When enabled the function mbed_stats_sys_get returns non-zero data.
 See mbed_stats.h for more information
     Defined by: library:platform